reirep/unamur-tests-python-auto/notes.md

 - [x] add args detection to the fuzzer (annotation)

 - [ ] create a basic inginous integration [link](https://docs.inginious.org/en/v0.7/admin_doc/install_doc/installation.html#installing-inginious)
+  - [x] of the fuzzer with a checker function
+  - [ ] of the fuzzer without reference code
+  - [x] of the combiner with some reference code
+  - [ ] of the combiner without reference code

+- [x] combiner add nice_name

+- [ ] combiner add controlled entropy sources

 - [ ] add a stop after one fail option to the fuzzer

+- [x] combiner compare the output also

+- [ ] combiner allow no ref fn mode

+- [ ] combiner add allowed errors

+- [ ] combiner add option to only report the exception of the tested code

 - [ ] add a global and per-run timeout